spapas/etsd/README.md

 he can choose to submit the authority private key so it can be used to decrypt the authority data.

+# Risks

+If your server is compromised, the client-side (JS) code *could* be changed so it transmits the private key of the users over the network when they unlock it.
+This way the malicious user will get access to the data of all the users that unlock their key while the backdoor is undetected.

+This can be resolved by using self-contained binaries that interact with the service and have their signature published.

 # Installation

 This is a rather simple Django application.
 It has *no* external dependencies